 - ToFu - Top of Funnel.
 This is the first place where potential customers find you.
 Put another way, it's the first stage of the buyer's journey- Awareness.
 For example, someone may see one of your blog posts, ads, or content offer and want to know more.
 Typically, this content is not overtly promotional but addresses common issues or problems your customers are facing.

 - MoFu - Middle of Funnel.
 This is the stage where you educate your prospects as they read your e-book or report, watch your video, or access the information you want them to have.
 The prospects start considering your company as a potential match for their need.

 - BoFu - Bottom of Funnel.
-At this stage, you want to convince people that you have the ideal solution to their problems.
+At this stage, you want to convince people who you have the perfect solution to their problems.
 You might offer a consultation, a free trial, or a quote.
 If you can, shorten the decision time (and make sure they pick you).

 You can tell the true performance of your sales conversion tactics in 2 stages:

 - Lead to sale conversion rate – This rate shows how qualified the leads are when they enter MoFu and move to sales.
 A low conversion rate points to a problem in lead qualification, insufficient or ineffective nurturing, or a misalignment between your business’s goals and your resources.